 Archives:

 The COVID-19 pandemic has shown that racial inequities and health disparities exist within disenfranchised communities.
 Minority groups have been disproportionately impacted by the COVID-19 pandemic, resulting in higher infection rates and deaths, similar to the existing HIV epidemic.
-This webinar aims to:
+On March 15, 2021, This webinar:

 Facilitator: